 Please note: We highly recommend allowing as much time as possible for shipping, especially around the holidays.
 Orders too large for UPS require freight delivery, which may take more time.
 If you have any questions about shipping times, please call Customer Service at 774.776.7366.
 We’ll be happy to consult with you!

 Allow 3 weeks for your fundraising campaign, but do not tell your team!
 Instead, allow them only two weeks to sell and turn in their orders to you.
-This way, you’ll eliminate unnecessary stress by giving yourself an extra week to collect late orders (you’ll be glad you did!) and send your order to us.
+This way, you’ll eliminate unnecessary stress by giving yourself an extra week to collect late orders (you’ll be glad you did!) and send one final order to us.
 So, counting back three weeks from when you have to send your order, your campaign’s start date is November 5th.

 You’ll need catalogs and your fundraising goal board built before November 5th.
 Allow yourself a few weeks to receive all of your materials, build your customized goal board, plan your promotions and distribute catalogs.
 You need to order your catalogs and poster before October 19th!